Temple of Abydos: Egypt’s Sacred Site and Pilgrimage Destination

 The Helicopter Hieroglyph

 One of the most famous carvings at Abydos looks like a helicopter, submarine, and airplane.
 Some people believe this is evidence of advanced technology or time travel.
 Archaeologists explain it as palimpsest—older carvings that were reshaped by later carvings, creating overlapping images that look modern.
+It is a fascinating example of how erosion and re-carving can create optical illusions.

 Hidden Chambers